GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/thread-list.md

 ## UI Customization

 You can customize the Thread List component by providing a custom `ViewFactory`.
 The view factory is responsible for creating the views used by the thread list.
-Below his all the views and modifiers related to the thread list that can be customized:
+Below there is all the views and modifiers related to the thread list that can be customized:
 - `makeThreadDestination()` - Creates the destination view for the thread detail view.
 By default it shows the thread view.
 - `makeThreadListItem(thread:threadDestination:selectedThread:)` - Creates the view for each thread in the list.
 - `makeNoThreadsView()` - Creates the view displayed when the thread list is empty.